 A cover of the song by Manfred Mann was much more popular.
-He changed a few of the words.
-For instance, that line that I heard a million high school kids butcher on the bus ride to school for a whole two years, “cut loose like a deuce” was changed to “revved up like a deuce” in Manfred Mann’s cover of “Blinded By The Light”.
+He had changed a few of the words.
+For instance, that line that I heard a million high school kids butcher on the bus ride to school for a whole two years, “cut loose like a deuce” was changed to “revved up like a deuce” in Manfred Mann’s cover of “Blinded by the Light”.
 It gave it a bit more of a punch and more context.
-The Deuce (not douche, thank god) was a Ford hotrod from 1932.
-This version of the song was the opposite of Springsteen’s flop, it went to #1 on the charts in early 1977.
+The Deuce (not douche, thank goodness) was a Ford Hotrod from 1932.
+This version of the song was the opposite of Springsteen’s flop, and it went to #1 on the charts in early 1977.

 - “Madman drummers bummers” – Vinnie “Mad dog” Lopez was the first drummer in the E Street Band.